John Champeau interview

 By Scott Stilphen

 ďWhatís in a name?Ē Shakespeare put forth the question some 400 years ago, but had he lived amongst us today, he might well have asked, ďWhatís in a game?Ē If you were a PC gamer in the mid to late-90s, you were probably aware of CHAMProgramming and their line-up of incredibly accurate arcade translations.
-In fact, John Champeauís games were so accurate that they attracted the attention of companies like Atari and Namco, who wasted no time in showing their ďappreciationĒ.
+In fact, John Champeauís games were so accurate, they attracted the attention of companies like Atari and Namco, who wasted no time in showing their ďappreciationĒ.
 Thankfully, he didnít hang up his programming gloves forever; 2005 saw the reincarnation of CHAMProgramming (as Champ Games) and heís just as devoted to create arcade-perfect translations Ė only this time for the VCS!
-We put 20 questions to the latest programming Ďchampí to hit the Atari 2600 scene, in an effort to find out whatís in his games that makes them so damn good!
+I put 20 questions to the latest programming Ďchampí to hit the Atari 2600 scene, in an effort to find out whatís in his games that makes them so damn good!

 Q: Whatís your educational background?

 John Champeau: My educational background is a computer science and engineering degree from the University of Connecticut.
 My game programming background is mostly self-taught Ė I must have bought every game-programming book that came out in the early 90ís.

 Q: What inspired you to go into game design?

 John Champeau: In the early 80ís my mom bought us an Atari 800.
 We had been playing the VCS since 78, and the games on the 800 were even better.
 After a few months I discovered BASIC, and started writing some simple games.
 This was a huge creative outlet and soon I was spending many nights (sometimes all night) writing games, including a Karate game and a Wizard of Wor-type game.

 Q: Were there any programmers or games that inspired you?